dealien/VR-Camera-Handbook/getting-started.md

 * Find a completely smooth and flat area to attach your camera’s to
 * Hold the mount firmly against the surface and push down the hand on the mount to secure it.
-* If you can, check the other side of the surface and see if the mount has a darker suction ring (not necessary if you are not mount it on glass
 * Your suction mount is now in place and ready to film

 ##### With Hand Mount